Naushink27/DevTinder/HomeWork.md

 - Delete a user by ID.
 - Updated user by ID.
 - Updated user  by EmailID.
 - Difference b/w PATCH and PUT: Put:Use PUT for full updates  Patch:Use PATCH for partial updates

+- Explore schema type options from Documentation.
+- add require , unique,lowercase,min,minlength,trim.
+- Add default.
+- Created custom validate function for gender.
+- Added timestamps.